 Drug use disorders change the way the brain functions, impacting mood and behavior.
 This can result in depression, anxiety, and paranoia, among many other psychiatric disorders.1 Because of this, you must also adjust emotionally and psychologically once those substances are removed from your body.

-Comprehensive, individualized detox treatment should provide both psychological and physical treatment to effectively address your overall wellness.
+Comprehensive, individualized detox treatment in Houston should provide both psychological and physical treatment to effectively address your overall wellness.

 Types of Personal Wellness

 Complete personal wellness is multidimensional and encompasses several different kinds of wellness.
 Each of these facets interacts with one another to produce your overall quality of life.
 The seven kinds of wellness that impact your everyday life are2: